Ground Gas Protection Manchester

 The effect of not reacting to potential ground gas risks depends on which type of ground gas was discovered.
 Some may affect your health while others can damage the integrity of the building.
 Radiant exposure can lead to lung cancer.
 Carbon Dioxide may cause death from asphyxiation.
 Methane (and other volatile organic compounds) can ignite and be flammable.
 Methane can be flammable at levels as low as 5%

 Ground gases are dangerous and buildings need to be protected.
 This protects the structure’s integrity as well as anyone inside it.
-Protection is usually in the for of a ground gas membrane.
+Protection can be found in the form of a ground-gas membrane.

 Ground gas protection membranes can be made from polymers or other materials, such as aluminium.
 This allows them to be light and flexible while still being formable.
 They can stop gas from getting into buildings and the ground.